Homepage

 Cromer Museum gallery and exhibits

-WALK - Cliff Tops to Overstrand - one and a half miles approximately
+SUGGESTED WALK: Cliff Tops to Overstrand (one and a half miles approximately)

 As you leave Cromer, a path rises from the town to the East and gives good views back over the town and the coast.
-This footpath takes you on one of the best walks in Norfolk - along the clifftop, past the Cromer Lighthouse and the Royal Cromer Golf Club, and eventually to Overstrand (about a mile and a half).
+This footpath takes you on one of the best walks in Norfolk, along the clifftop, past the Cromer Lighthouse and the Royal Cromer Golf Club, and eventually to Overstrand.
 The Cromer Lighthouse was originally built in 1680, but the present lighthouse, a white octagonal tower, was built in 1833 and converted to automatic operation in 1990.

 Cromer Cliff Path